OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

   - A task pane
   - A function command
   - A custom function
-  - A dialog (A dialog can be launched from either the task pane or the function command, but not from a custom function.)
+  - A dialog (A dialog can be launched from either the task pane, the function command, or a custom function.)

 - An Excel add-in with the same features and is configured to share the same runtime across the task pane, function command, and custom function, has *two* runtimes.